propublica/fakenator/README.md

 this app sets up a static site generator on localhost.
 Read more about it [here](https://www.propublica.org/nerds/).

-a quick note on the name:
+A quick note on the name --
 To generate static HTML = "baking a page out".
 So what was `bake-n-ator` quickly became `baconator`.
 Also, naming things is hard ¯\\\_(ツ)\_/¯.